shanmeng/CS6620/README.md

 ## Future Steps
-This CI/CD Pipeline Part 1 project will be followed with
+This CI/CD Pipeline Part 1 project will be followed by
 - User preferences and saved profiles
 - Real-time weather integration
 - Visual packing checklist